roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac: Hot, 18, Horny, Relentless! ****** byNonStopFunGuy© The little bitch must have been reading my mind from thousands of miles away.
+The little bitch must have been reading my mind from thousands of miles away.
 I'd been sitting five minutes, maybe ten, when my cell pinged that I had a new text message.
 I almost didn't have to look to know who it was; my office was leaving me alone for this trip.
 Sure enough, it was Lilac's number.

  This was not a report about our dog.
 "I'm excited today wanna know why?"